 It would be lovely to see you again, somewhere in the world, or simply online.
 I have an Instagram account and Youtube Channel, which both share some live-streaming.
 It is our sincere hope that you will continue the Sashiko stitching, or apply Sashiko stitching to your hand-stitching (hand-sewing) life.

 Sashiko is a form of simple stitching developed in Japan.
 The technique itself is pretty simple.
 Sashiko become popular because of its simplicity.
-However, what I want to share as a Sashiko Artist, who is native Japanese born in the surviving Sashiko family, is not only the stitching of Sashiko, but it is the mindset of Japanese people so-called “Japanese culture”.
+However, what I want to share as a Sashiko Artisan, who is native Japanese born in the surviving Sashiko family, is not only the stitching of Sashiko, but it is the mindset of Japanese people so-called “Japanese culture”.
 While I was talking to the supporters who keep encouraging me, we came up with one word I wouldn’t come up with by myself.
 “I would like to educate the society by sharing the culture of Sashiko”.
 We offer Sashiko art, supplies, workshop, and much more.
 Thanks to the many Support, Sashiko can be alive in 2018.
 This is a blog post, asking for your “Support Sashiko” contribution to our activities.